ibiem-2019/ibiem_2019_material/content/lessons/dada2_tutorial_1_6.md

 head(filt.out)
 ```

     ##                              reads.in reads.out
-    ## BAQ1370.1.3.forward.fastq        1         0
+    ## BAQ1370.1.3.forward.fastq.gz        1         0
-    ## BAQ1552.1.1.forward.fastq        1         1
+    ## BAQ1552.1.1.forward.fastq.gz        1         1
-    ## BAQ2420.1.1.forward.fastq      721       672
+    ## BAQ2420.1.1.forward.fastq.gz      721       672
-    ## BAQ2420.1.2.forward.fastq      640       601
+    ## BAQ2420.1.2.forward.fastq.gz      640       601
-    ## BAQ2420.1.3.forward.fastq      656       633
+    ## BAQ2420.1.3.forward.fastq.gz      656       633
-    ## BAQ2420.2.forward.fastq        611       567
+    ## BAQ2420.2.forward.fastq.gz        611       567

-**<span style="color:red">If using this workflow on your own data:</span>** The standard filtering parameters are starting points, not set in stone.
-For example, if too few reads are passing the filter, considering relaxing `maxEE`, perhaps especially on the reverse reads (eg. `maxEE=c(2,5)`).
-If you want to speed up downstream computation, consider tightening `maxEE`.
-For paired-end reads consider the length of your amplicon when choosing `truncLen` as your reads must overlap after truncation in order to merge them later.
+**<span style="color:red">If using this workflow on your own
+data:</span>** The standard filtering parameters are starting points,
+not set in stone.
+For example, if too few reads are passing the filter,
+considering relaxing `maxEE`, perhaps especially on the reverse reads
+(eg. `maxEE=c(2,5)`).
+If you want to speed up downstream computation,
+consider tightening `maxEE`.
+For paired-end reads consider the length of
+your amplicon when choosing `truncLen` as your reads must overlap after
+truncation in order to merge them later.

-**<span style="color:red">If using this workflow on your own data:</span>** For common ITS amplicon strategies, it is undesirable to truncate reads to a fixed length due to the large amount of length variation at that locus.
+**<span style="color:red">If using this workflow on your own
+data:</span>** For common ITS amplicon strategies, it is undesirable to
+truncate reads to a fixed length due to the large amount of length
+variation at that locus.
 That is OK, just leave out `truncLen`.
+Make
-Make sure you removed the forward and reverse primers from both the forward and reverse reads though!
+sure you removed the forward and reverse primers from both the forward
+and reverse reads though!

 Learn the Error Rates
 =====================

-The DADA2 algorithm depends on a parametric error model (`err`) and every amplicon dataset has a different set of error rates.
-The `learnErrors` method learns the error model from the data, by alternating estimation of the error rates and inference of sample composition until they converge on a jointly consistent solution.
-As in many optimization problems, the algorithm must begin with an initial guess, for which the maximum possible error rates in this data are used (the error rates if only the most abundant sequence is correct and all the rest are errors).
+The DADA2 algorithm depends on a parametric error model (`err`) and
+every amplicon dataset has a different set of error rates.
+The
+`learnErrors` method learns the error model from the data, by
+alternating estimation of the error rates and inference of sample
+composition until they converge on a jointly consistent solution.
+As in
+many optimization problems, the algorithm must begin with an initial
+guess, for which the maximum possible error rates in this data are used
+(the error rates if only the most abundant sequence is correct and all
+the rest are errors).

 ``` r
 errF <- learnErrors(filtFs, multithread=TRUE)
 ```

-    ## Warning in open.connection(con, "rb"): cannot open file '/home/guest/
-    ## scratch/atacama_1pct/dada2/filtered/BAQ1370.1.3_F_filt.fastq.gz': No such
-    ## file or directory

-    ## Error in open.connection(con, "rb"): cannot open the connection
+    ## Error in derepFastq(fls[[i]], qualityType = qualityType): Not all provided files exist.

 ``` r
 errR <- learnErrors(filtRs, multithread=TRUE)
 ```

-    ## Warning in open.connection(con, "rb"): cannot open file '/home/guest/
-    ## scratch/atacama_1pct/dada2/filtered/BAQ1370.1.3_R_filt.fastq.gz': No such
-    ## file or directory

-    ## Error in open.connection(con, "rb"): cannot open the connection
+    ## Error in derepFastq(fls[[i]], qualityType = qualityType): Not all provided files exist.

-Oops! learnErrors can't find some of the files!
-Probably because some samples ended up with zero reads, so `filterAndTrim` didn't create empty filtered FASTQs.
-Let's check:
+Oops! learnErrors can’t find some of the files!
+Probably because some
+samples ended up with zero reads, so `filterAndTrim` didn’t create empty
+filtered FASTQs.
+Let’s check:

 ``` r
 file_exists(filtFs)